 But there’s not much biographical information about him, so I’ll post a little bit.
 I was fortunate to find two newspaper obituaries (see one to the left).
 And census records have a few things to add.

 Gilbert H. Turner was born in December 1, 1911 in Milwaukee, Wisconsin, the eldest of two sons of Charles Edward and Alice Marie (Gilbert) Turner.
 The family was living in Chatsworth, California by 1920.
-His father was a warehouse clerk for the Los Angeles County road department.
+His father was a warehouse clerk for the Los Angeles County road department before turning to mechanical engineering and then fruit farming.
 Turner began his animation career at Walt Disney in 1932.
 The website coa.inducks.org states he spent the years 1936 to 1938 at Jam Handy in Detroit before going to Leon Schlesinger’s studio where he was paid $3900 a year.
 Martha Sigall relates in her autobiography that Tex Avery played a prank on Turner by filling a bottle in the studio’s Coke machine with alcohol, recapping it, then watching the reaction of Turner, who thought he was drinking pop (Tex Avery’s interview/biography by Joe Adamson has the trick played on Art Goble, but Avery wasn’t sure).
 Martha also relates how Turner stripped down to his underwear in the un-air-conditioned studio one summer day and someone stole all his clothes—then he got paged to go to Henry Binder’s office immediately.
 Binder, Schlesinger’s right-hand man, was in on the gag.
 And if that isn’t enough, she tells how Turner was working one day on a long panorama drawing of birds to be used as a stock shot when paint water from the next floor spilled through a crack and down onto Turner’s drawing.
 Ah, life in an animation studio!

 Unlike many animators, it seems Turner wasn’t drafted during the war.
 He left Warners to work at J. Richard Weston’s Carry-Weston studio (1357 N. Gordon St. Hollywood) along with ex-Warners staff members Jack Bradbury and Ray Patin, then spent his time either working in comics or animation.
 One of his more interesting comic strips was “Holly Wood.”
 The interesting part is it appeared for a time on the Wednesday comic page of the Redwood Journal Press-Dispatch, which appears to have been drawn by people involved in animation, including Patin, Gus Jekel (“Pam”), Jerry Hathcock (“Sleepy Holler”) and Tom Ray (“Starlight,” a celebrity gossip panel).
 Patin was running his own production house at the time; whether there was a deal between it and the paper, I don’t know.
 The comic below is from August 23, 1950.